Ursula Andress: Career

-In Italy, she starred opposite Marcello Mastroianni in the science fiction movie The 10th Victim (1965).
-She returned to Hollywood to play George Peppard's love interest in the World War One film The Blue Max (1966), another success at the box office.
+She returned to Hollywood the next year to play George Peppard's love interest in the World War One film The Blue Max (1966), another success at the box office.
 Andress made her second film for Seven Arts: another with Derek, who again starred and directed, Once Before I Die (1966), shot in the Philippines.
 More widely seen was the Bond satire Casino Royale (1967), also produced by Feldman, where Andress played Vesper Lynd, an occasional spy who persuades Evelyn Tremble, played by Peter Sellers, to carry out a mission.
 It was a big box office hit.
 Her fee was a reported £200,000.
 Val Guest directed Andress in Casino Royale and said "I don't think I have ever met someone who was so universally loved by everyone in a studio.
 They'd all do anything for her and this is really quite something.
 One day someone is going to get the real Ursula on the screen in a comedy and she's going to astound everybody.
 The trouble is that she's so tense".

 In Italy, she appeared alongside fellow former Bond girl Claudine Auger in Anyone Can Play (1967) for director Luigi Zampa.
 She then went to Africa to make The Southern Star (1969) with George Segal, which was a hit in England.
 She appeared nude or semi-nude in nearly all of her film roles between 1969 and 1979, earning her the nickname "Ursula Undress".